-Upper School drama classes include Drama, Advanced Drama, Dramatis Personae (an auditioned dramatic ensemble, Honors Dramatis.
+Upper School offers Drama for any interested students, as well as an auditioned dramatic ensemble, Honors Dramatis.
 Members of Dramatis typically put on a production each semester.
 Students also may participate in the co-curricular Drama Club, which produces the annual Fall Play and Spring Musical.
 Finally, students who exhibit exceptional dedication to the dramatic arts may be eligible for induction into the International Thespian Honor Society.

 Students may take a drama elective in 7th or 8th grade.
 Students also enjoy being involved in annual Middle School productions.